piku/deploy-webdav/README.md

  * `PASSWORDS` is a list of space separated `username:password` pairs.
  * `FOLDERS` is a list of `/URL:/FOLDER` mappings, defaulting to `/webdav:/home/piku/webdav`.

+This app has been successfully tested with [Joplin](https://github.com/laurent22/joplin) sync.